7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 15/_main_example_explanation.md

     first_byte = 0000 0001;

-To get second byte for the length of the message, the example code then AND's the original length with 0xff:
+To get the second byte for the length of the message, the example code then AND's the original length with 0xff:

     second_byte = len & 0xff